ministryofjustice/staff-infrastructure-monitoring/README.md

 ```
 aws-vault exec moj-pttp-shared-services -- terraform init
 ```

-You will be asked to provited the path to the state file inside the bucket, dev convention is to use `terraform.development.state`
+You will be asked to provide the path to the state file inside the bucket, for development use `terraform.development.state`.

 2. Create your own personal workspace by replacing `<my-name>` with your name and running: